flenniken/collections/docs/collection-maker.md

 Check the thumbnails in the finder.

-If a thumbnail does not look good, crop it square 480 x 480 in Photoshop and save over the `-t.jpg` file.
+If a thumbnail does not look good, manually make a new one.

+* in the finder, trash the thumbnail
+* duplicate the preview
+* rename the dup as the thumbnail
+* in Photoshop, open the -t photo
 * use the crop tool
-* use the Image Size dialog (option+command i)
+* use the image size dialog (option+command i)
-* save
+* save, quality 8
 * close

 The folder should contain matching `-p.jpg` and `-t.jpg` files, optional